 Welcome!
 I've written this to thoroughly explain the fundamentals of LoL.
 You don't need much game knowledge to have fun, but if you're ready to grow into a competent and competitive player, then this guide is for you.

-Reading about League isn't very fun.
-Playing is.
-I think the best way to learn is to alternate play and study.
-Start with in-game tools like the Tutorial game and Intro Bots mode, formulate questions, then find answers with the guide.
-(If you haven't signed up for LoL yet, please use this referral link!)
+The best way to learn is to alternate play and study.
+Start with in-game tools like the Tutorial and Intro Bots, formulate questions, then find answers with the guide.

 Nothing kills enthusiasm like information overload.
 Pace yourself.
 This guide is not intended to be read in one sitting.

-I suggest reading things in order, but it's up to you.
-If you encounter something you don't know, look for it in other chapters.
+If you encounter an unfamiliar term or concept, look for it in other chapters.
 CTRL+F is your friend!